sabotage-linux/sabotage/COOKBOOK.md

 The number of threads to pass to make via the -j flag.

-        BUTCH_BIN="/a/path/to/butch-core"

-If not set, `./build-stage0` will download and build `butch`.
-On systems lacking a proper libc, you may need to statically build `butch` yourself then specify it with this variable.

 	R=/               # `R` is the system root that butch will link packages into S=/src            # `S` is the source directory for `butch` K=/src/KEEP       # `K` is a directory of needed files and patches